panaxeo/gitlab-auto-devops-terraform/README.md

-# gitlab-auto-devops-terraform

-Gitlab Auto DevOps using Terraform
+# Gitlab Auto DevOps using Terraform

+Gitlab Autodevops features offers great set of tools to automate deployment and monitoring processes for kubernetes stacks.
+This project aims to provide similar features using Terraform.
+This brings more flexibility from IaC point of view as You can start focusing on deployment of infrastructure needed for You service as well (eg. S3 bucket, RDS instance, standalone redis service, custom ingress configuration, ...).

 # Getting started

+Before You get started with the deployment, there are few steps that You need to go through to prepare Your gitlab projects for deployment:

 1. create gitlab project
 1. create deploy token with name `gitlab-deploy-token` and read registry permissions
-1. push `.gitlab-ci.yml` file with content
+1. push `.gitlab-ci.yml` file with content (see Pipeline configuration)[#pipeline-configuration]
 1. (optional) create `Dockerfile` to enable build job which creates docker image and push image to gitlab registry
 1. create `deployment` folder to enable deployment jobs which will trigger terraform deployment.
-For more information see [#terraform-deployments](Terraform deployments)
+For more information see [Terraform deployments](#terraform-deployments)

-## Docker builds
+## Pipeline configuration

 `.gitlab-ci.yml` file with content: